What Is the Traceability of an Instrument?

-The National Institute of Standards and Technology (NIST) in the United States or the National Research Council of Canada (NRC) are two federal agencies that have the second type of standard: a national measurement standard.
-This reference entity is one that is recognized for a given state or economy.
+The National Institute of Standards and Technology (NIST) in the United States and the National Research Council of Canada (NRC) are two federal agencies with the second type of standard: a national measurement standard.
+This reference entity is recognized for a given state or economy.
 It can generally be compared with the international measurement standard.

 In Canada, laboratories are certified by the NRC Calibration Laboratory Assessment Service (CLAS) and accredited by the Standards Council of Canada (SCC) (3).

-According to VIM, a calibration is the action of comparing X with a standard, in terms of value and uncertainty of measurement.
+According to VIM, calibration is comparing X with a standard in terms of value and uncertainty of measurement.